jschang/TenableNodeRESTChallenge/README.md

 stop the node server and restart it.

 If there isn't enough garbage for you, logging is controlled in ./shared-config.js  =D

+Also, I covered the core functionality in the tests, not every possible error condition that I could think of.

 Implementation Notes
 --------------------